neo4j/neo4j-jdbc/.github/ISSUE_TEMPLATE/bug_report.md

 * Tableau
 * dbt

-etc. please provide the exact name and version of the tool and if it is not in the list or unknown, a documentation or download link
+etc. please provide the exact name and version of the tool and if it is not in the list, a documentation or download link would be helpful to have.

 ### Any additional context